Key Takeaways You'll Get

 “Horses are dealing with digestive issues on a constant basis.
 Weather change, breeding, simple things like stall change, social interactions, getting pulled away from one horse that they’ve been with for a long time.
 Those all affect the digestive system.”

-But we have tools, in the form of correct pre- and probiotics to right the ship.
+But we have tools, in the form of correct pre- and probiotics, to right the ship.

 “It’s like we’ve all of a sudden been handed this map,” says Franklin.
 “The lens has been cleared, the map has been handed over, and onward we go.
 It is so exciting.”

 If you are needing a heavy duty probiotic, our Equine Probiotic Paste was developed by veterinarians to attack pathogens, eliminate symptoms, and rebuild and protect the microbiome in their patients.
-With a 100 Billion CFUs per serving, this paste is 2,000% stronger than the competition.
+With 100 Billion CFUs per serving, this paste is 2,000% stronger than the competition.
 This probiotic was formulated for horses undergoing intensive treatment with antibiotics or those with extensive gastrointestinal disturbances (diarrhea, colic, etc.).

-When we ask for maximum performance from our equine athletes, we need to take charge of protecting their gut and microbiome to prevent it from being overloaded with undigested feed that leads to ulcers, diarrhea and that all too common ‘sour’ gut feel that puts them off their feed and behind in their training.
+When we ask for maximum performance from our equine athletes, we need to take charge of protecting their gut microbiome to prevent it from being overloaded with undigested feed that leads to ulcers, diarrhea and that all too common ‘sour’ gut feel that puts them off their feed and behind in their training.

-Between travel and competition your horse will need help optimizing their entire digestive system so that they can extract more nutrients from your current feed program, increasing nutrient absorption and digestion from 20% - 80%.
+Between travel and competition your horse will need help optimizing their immune system and entire digestive system so that they can extract more nutrients from your current feed program, increasing nutrient absorption and digestion from 20% - 80%.
 It helps improve energy, strength & stamina with only essential ingredients that have been proven to improve the performance of your horse.